AlexDenisov/grape_doc/README.md

+_Not published yet_

 # GrapeDoc

-TODO: Write a gem description
+This gem generate API documentation from Grape API.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile under development group

     gem 'grape_doc'